robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Making a toast at dinner" src="/uploads/essays/on-newsletters/70-toast.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
       <p>Thanks to everyone that helped me figure out these notes.
-Special thanks to Old Book Illustations, Lucy Bellwood.</p>
+Special thanks to Old Book Illustations for the lovely woodcuts and metal engravings, Lucy Bellwood for editing, and the Letterform Archive for the LfA Aluminia type family.</p>
     </div>
   </div>